Apra1605/Postman-mini-extension/README.md

 5. Select "load unpacked".
 6. Then select the folder with the files.

+<b>Alternatively<b>, you could install the "Contextify.zip" file on your computer and unzip it into a folder.
+Then, on your local extensions page, click "load unpacked" and install it that way.
+(Needs to have developer mode turned on!)

 Again!
 Thank you for trying out my extension.
 If you have any comments or concerns, please report them on the reviews on the Edge Store!
 I wish you a great rest of your day!